 The hardware designer is encouraged to support programmability in the IP used in a PYNQ overlays.
 Once the IP has been created, the PL design is carried out in the same way as any other Zynq design.
 IP in an overlay that can be controlled by PYNQ will be memory mapped, connected to GPIO.
 IP may also have a master connection to the PL.
-PYNQ provides Python libraries to interface to the PL design and which can be used to create their own drivers.
-The Python API for an overlay will be and will be covered in the next sections.
+PYNQ provides Python libraries to interface to the PL design which can be used to create their own drivers.
+The Python API for an overlay will be covered in the next sections.

-Overlay Tcl file
+Overlay HWH file

-The Tcl from the Vivado IP Integrator block design for the PL design is used by PYNQ to automatically identify the Zynq system configuration, IP including versions, interrupts, resets, and other control signals.
+The HWH (hardware handoff) file is automatically generated from the Vivado IP Integrator block design and it is used by PYNQ to automatically identify the Zynq system configuration, IP including versions, interrupts, resets, and other control signals.
 Based on this information, some parts of the system configuration can be automatically modified from PYNQ, drivers can be automatically assigned, features can be enabled or disabled, and signals can be connected to corresponding Python methods.